toot-community/platform/README.md

 # Infrastructure

+> :warning: **This code is provided as-is — it is not meant to be executed verbatim.
+No support is provided in any way.**

 This repository holds all platform code for running a Mastadon server on [DigitalOcean](https://www.digitalocean.com/) using [Kubernetes](https://www.digitalocean.com/products/kubernetes).

 ## Getting started